Skip to Main Content

 See the Smartcopying site for more practical tips on using CC materials.

-Easy guidelines for providing digital resources to your students
+Guidelines for providing digital resources to students

 Open Educational Resources (OER) are learning resources that have been openly licensed or are in the public domain, and can be used or reused for free.